BIM-DCI/BIM-DCI.github.io/_posts/2020-07-02-Superplots.markdown

 <img src="{{site.baseurl}}/assets/avg_box_no_border_edit.png">

 The mean values for 15 independent drug treatments with 9 drugs are shown in boxplots and the underlying distribution of the per-cell data is shown in the violinplots in the background with a values for individual cells in the grey circles (I only show 15 cells per treatment).
 Different grey values represent different experiments.
 Note the skewered per-cell distributions for the yellow and light-blue treatments which wouldn't be seen if we only show the data on the per-treatment level.

+If you want to give SuperPlots a try you can use the code examples that come with the [paper](https://rupress.org/jcb/article/219/6/e202001064/151717/SuperPlots-Communicating-reproducibility-and), or you can go to this wonderful [data vizualization tool](https://huygens.science.uva.nl/SuperPlotsOfData/) and play around.